-Construction and Demolition Waste Guidance**

 Additionally, before a regulated project begins, a licensed inspector must inspect the structure for asbestos-containing material.
 If the inspectors finds regulated quantities of asbestos-containing material or assumes it to be in the structure, an Asbestos Abatement Contractor must complete the project.

 Abatement contractors are trained in the proper procedures for safely removing and disposing of asbestos-containing material.
 The department provides a listing of Missouri-certified asbestos professionals and training providers.

 The department requires notification for all regulated demolition and asbestos abatement projects.
 The information must be submitted to the department’s Air Pollution Control Program 10 working days before the project begins.
-The department will review the project to ensure that it is being performed in compliance with all of the applicable requirements.
-The department will issue an approval letter for all asbestos abatement and demolition project notifications for regulated projects.
-Businesses or entities performing these types of projects should not proceed with the project without this approval.
+The department performs a cursory review of the notification for compliance with the applicable asbestos requirements and issues a Notice of Receipt.
+The Notice of Receipt lists incorrect or deficient information submitted with the notification.

 For more information about asbestos inspections and notification requirements, contact the department's Air Pollution Control Program at 573-751-4817 or see Asbestos Requirements for Demolition and Renovation Projects fact sheet (PUB2157).

-Untreated wood waste may be burned in most rural areas provided you are granted a permit by the Department of Natural Resources and check with your local fire district for any local ordinances.
+Untreated wood waste may be burned in most rural areas provided you are granted a permit by the department and check with your local fire district for any local ordinances.
 Contact your closest department Regional Office for more information.
 Any materials other than untreated wood cannot be burned.
 The burning of waste can lead to toxic emissions like dioxins, volatile organic compounds and hydrogen chloride.
-Those nearby the burn site could potentially experience skin and eye irritation, respiratory problems, and even central nervous system issues like headaches or dizziness.
+Those nearby the burn site could potentially experience skin and eye irritation, respiratory problems and even central nervous system issues like headaches or dizziness.

 There may be local ordinances that are stricter than the state’s rules and regulations.
 Any business or entity beginning a renovation or demolition project should be aware of all of the ordinances and regulations affecting them before the project starts.